dwmkerr/sharpshell/README.md

 2. Update the [`CHANGELOG.md`](./CHANGELOG.md)
 3. Create a new version tag, then push

-The AppVeyor build will build a new NuGet package and as long as a new semver tag is pushed.
+AppVeyor will build and publish a new NuGet package and as long as a new semver tag is pushed.

 ## Testimonials